Progress in Russia-Ukraine situation: Putin says Western sanctions bring risks and opportunities to Russia-breakinglatest.news-Breaking Latest News

 He also warned that continued U.S. arms supplies to Ukraine could lead to a “geographical expansion of the Ukrainian crisis” and increase “the risk of a direct conflict between Russia and NATO.”

-Russian Deputy Foreign Minister Sergey Vershinin said in an interview with the TASS news agency on the 20th that if there is no progress in meeting Russia’s requirements for the agreement on the export of agricultural products to the Black Sea port within 60 days, the agreement may expire. execution is then terminated.
+Russian Deputy Foreign Minister Sergei Vershinin said in an interview with the TASS news agency on the 20th that if there is no progress in meeting Russia’s requirements for the agreement on the export of agricultural products to the Black Sea port within 60 days, the agreement may expire. execution is terminated afterwards.

 The Russian side confirmed on the 18th of this month that the agreement on the export of agricultural products to the Black Sea port, which was originally scheduled to expire on the same day, was extended for 60 days.
-However, the Russian side has repeatedly expressed dissatisfaction with the implementation of the Russian-related parts of the agreement, believing that Western sanctions still cause difficulties in Russia’s grain and fertilizer exports.
+However, the Russian side has repeatedly expressed dissatisfaction with the implementation of Russia-related parts of the agreement, arguing that Western sanctions still make it difficult for Russia to export grain and chemical fertilizers.

 Japanese Prime Minister Visits Ukraine